xemantic/xemantic.com/ai/workshops/index.md

 ## Workshop agenda

-- 10:00 Introduction to Kotlin
+- 10:00-10:50 Kotlin crash course
-- 11:00-11:50 Regular workshop starts
-- 11:50-12:00 break
-- 12:00-12:50 asdfsadf
+- 11:00-11:13 Setting up environment
+- 12:00-13:00 Workshop part 1
 - 13:00-14:00 Lunch break
-- 14:00-15:00
+- 14:00-15:50 Workshop part 2
 - 15:00-16:00

+*The gaps between can be used for breaks*

 ## Workshop at your organization

-It is possible to take the workshops at the office of your organization.
-If this is your desire, please write us.
+Please invite us, Xemantic can run this workshop at your offices as well.